StevanPataki99/MacOS-Personal-Setup/README.md

 Add plugins to your shell by adding the name of the plugin to the `plugin` array in your `.zshrc`.

-'plugins=(git colored-man-pages colorize pip python brew osx zsh-syntax-highlighting zsh-autosuggestions yarn emoji emoji-clock npm npx nvm node postgres react-native vscode xcode)'
+`plugins=(git colored-man-pages colorize pip python brew osx zsh-syntax-highlighting zsh-autosuggestions yarn emoji emoji-clock npm npx nvm node postgres react-native vscode xcode)`

 You'll find a list of all plugins on the Oh My Zsh Wiki.
 Note that adding plugins can cause your shell startup time to increase.